Xhadan/llm_engineering/README.md

-This project is my implementation of the LLM Engineering Course."
+This project is my implementation of the LLM Engineering Course.